Singapore Quality Institute

 - Where by reason of any cessation of office before the next AGM or for any reason whatsoever it appears necessary to the Executive Council that a new trustee(s) shall be appointed or if the Executive Council shall deem it expedient to appoint an additional trustee(s), the Executive Council shall appoint the new or additional trustee(s) and the Executive Council shall by resolution approve such appointment.
 For this purpose, the Chairman of the Executive Council is hereby nominated as the person to appoint new or additional trustee(s) of the Institute within the meaning of Section 37 of the Trustees Act, Cap.
 337 and he shall by deed duly appoint the person or persons so approved by the Executive Council as the new or additional trustee(s).
 The Trustees Act, Cap 337, shall apply to such appointment.
 Any statement of fact in any such deed of appointment shall, in favour of a person dealing bona fide and for value with the Institute, be conclusive evidence of the fact so stated.

 - The Institute shall notify the Registrar of Societies of the address of its immovable properties, if any, names of trustees and their subsequent changes.

 - The trustee shall act in a “nominee” capacity and shall, upon carrying out the directions of the Executive Council, be in no way responsible to the Institute for the management of the SQII shares and shall be indemnified by the Institute for any liability which may result from holding such shares as trustee for the Institute.

 ANNUAL GENERAL MEETING

-10.1 The Annual General Meeting (AGM) shall be held within three months after the closing of the financial year.
+10.1 The Annual General Meeting (AGM) shall be held within six months after the closing of the financial year.
 At least 21 days’ notice shall be served to all voting members of the Institute.

 Voting members must submit any topic for discussion during AGM, seven (7) days before the AGM stipulated date.